Towards Trustworthy Automated Program Verifiers: Formally Validating Translations into an Intermediate Verification Language (extended version): Putting The Methodology to Work

 \subsection{Non-Locality}

-For most occurrences of \vexhaleAux{$A$}, the Viper-to-Boogie implementation generates well-definedness checks in the Boogie program corresponding to expressions evaluated in $A$.
-However, specifically in the case of exhaling a method call's precondition, the translation completely omits these well-definedness checks.
+For most occurrences of \vexhaleAux{$A$}, the Viper-to-Boogie implementation generates well-\\definedness checks in the Boogie program corresponding to expressions evaluated in $A$.
+However, specifically when executing the \vexhaleNoArg{} of a method call's precondition, the translation omits these well-definedness checks for the corresponding \vexhaleAuxNoArg{} operation.
 This is justified by a \emph{non-local check}: the Boogie code for the \emph{callee}'s translation checks that the callee's specification is \emph{well-formed}, which implies that expressions evaluated in the precondition will always be well-defined.\footnote{There is an analogous non-local check for $m$'s postcondition that we do not discuss here for simplicity of presentation.}

 Given Viper's semantics, our standard simulation proof for \vexhaleAux{$A$} would fail if we did not reflect the consequences of this non-local guarantee \emph{in a way that is used automatically during the proof}.
 We instantiate the general strategy outlined in~\secref{subsec:properties_in_state_relation} for this purpose, which allows us to choose a predicate $Q_\mathit{pre}$ on assertions that will be applied throughout the simulation proof for \vexhaleAux{$A$}.
-Our strategy requires us to find $Q_\mathit{pre}$ such that (a) it is implied by the non-local check elsewhere, and (b) it can be propagated identically to sub-expressions of $A$ during the proof (\eg{} satisfying the third premise of~\exhAuxInvSepRuleName{} in~\figref{fig:assertion_invariant}, and similarly for other connectives).
+Our strategy requires us to find $Q_\mathit{pre}$ such that (a) it is implied by the non-local check elsewhere, and (b) it can be propagated identically to sub-assertions of $A$ during the proof (\eg{} satisfying the third premise of~\exhAuxInvSepRuleName{} in~\figref{fig:assertion_invariant}, and similarly for other connectives).

 In this case, we instantiate the predicate in our strategy with the following definition: